Peyton Vincze: International career

-Although born in the United States, Vincze represents Wales at international level, qualifying via her Welsh-born mother.
+Although born in the United States, Vincze represented Wales at international level, qualifying via her Welsh-born mother.
 Her eligibility only came to light during a training academy set up by Welsh side Swansea City in the U.S., with Vincze being ignorant of the fact that she qualified to play for the nation.
 Her first involvement with the Welsh side was at under-17 level, making her debut in an 8–1 defeat to Norway in March 2017.
-Five days later she scored her first goal for her adopted nation with the winning strike in a 1–0 victory over Bosnia-Herzegovina.
+Five days later, she scored her first goal for her adopted nation with the winning strike in a 1–0 victory over Bosnia and Herzegovina.

 Vincze made her debut for the Wales senior side on 11 June 2017 in a 1–0 defeat to Portugal as a second-half substitute.
 In October 2017, less than a year after discovering she was eligible to represent Wales, Vincze was named Football Association of Wales (FAW) Young Player of the Year.
+On 24 October, Vincze was named in the starting line-up in a goalless draw against Russia.
+On 31 August 2018, she made her final appearance for Wales, coming on as a second-half substitute in a 3–0 loss to England.